Differences between Botox and Dysport in Edmonton

 Some hospitals charge per unit.
 Hence, this slight difference in the number of units might reduce the cost.
 The difference in cost would not be much after finishing the treatment.
 This alludes to the fact that more units of Dysport would achieve the desired results.

 Effect Onset and duration

-Scientist conducted many types of research to discover the differences between Botox and Dysport.
+Scientists conducted many types of research to discover the differences between Botox and Dysport.
 None of the investigations recorded a significant difference between Dysport and Botox.
 In a study conducted on Botox and Dysport, 30 subjects were injected with both injections on alternate cheeks.
-After a few weeks, the sides injected with Botox recorded more wrinkles when subjects smiled compared to the side injected with Dysport.
+After a few weeks, the sides injected with Botox recorded more wrinkles when subjects smiled than the side injected with Dysport.